DataDome/datadome-nextjs-demo/README.md

 cp .env.example .env.local
 ```

 Then open `.env.local` and set the environment variables to match the ones in your DataDome dashboard.
-Your keys should be available at https://app.datadome.co/dashboard/management/integrations
+Your keys are available at https://app.datadome.co/dashboard/management/integrations

 Next, run Next.js in development mode: